Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 [Table of contents](#toc)

-# job Create
+# Job Create

 This endpoint creates a new job post.
 N.B: PAYLOAD OPTIONS include employment_type(full_time,part_time,internship,freelance,contract), work_type(remote,onsite,hybrid).
+Also, an optional status can be provided in the payload to specify the status of the job being created.
+N.B:status can either be active,draft or closed.
+If no status payload is provided, the job post defaults to active status.

 **Endpoint:**`/job/`